will-head/log-parser/README.md

 ## Assumptions

-- The script prints both visits followed by unique views
+- The script prints visits followed by unique views
 - Sub-directories are considered separate entires
-- If two entries have the same count, they're listed in ascending order
+- If two entries have the same count, they're listed in alphabetical order
 - IP addresses have leading zeros

 ## Improvements